The Two Weight Inequality for the Hilbert Transform: A Primer: Global to Local Reduction

 That is, the bilinear form only needs to be controlled for \emph{$ (\varepsilon ,r)$-good functions $ f= P ^{\sigma } _{\textup{good}}f$ and similarly for $ g$, goodness being defined with respect to a fixed dyadic grid.} Suppressing the notation, we write `good' for `$(\varepsilon,r)$-good,' and it is always assumed that the dyadic grid $ \mathcal D$ is fixed, and only good intervals are in the Haar support of $ f$ and $ g$.
 We clearly remark on goodness when the property is used; any value of $ 0< \varepsilon \le \tfrac 14 $ is sufficient for our purposes.
 The symbol $ \varepsilon $ is kept throughout, as a guide to the appearance of the good property of intervals.

-The notation $ H _{\alpha , \beta }$ is for the smooth truncations given by the kernel in \eqref{e:Kabdef}.
-We further suppress the notation, writing simply $ \langle H _{\sigma } f,g \rangle_w$.
 The inequality above is reduced to the local estimate, \eqref{e:BF}, at the end of this section.
-It is sufficient to assume that $ f$ and $ g$ are supported on an interval $ I_0$; by trivial use of the interval testing condition, we can further assume that $ f$ and $ g$ are of integral zero in their respective spaces.
-Thus, $ f $ is in the linear span of (good) Haar functions $ h ^{\sigma } _I$ for $ I\subset I_0$, and similarly for $ g$.
+It is sufficient to assume that $ f$ and $ g$ are supported on an interval $ I^0$; by trivial use of the interval testing condition, we can further assume that $ f$ and $ g$ are of integral zero in their respective spaces.
+Thus, $ f $ is in the linear span of (good) Haar functions $ h ^{\sigma } _I$ for $ I\subset I^0$, and similarly for $ g$.

 The distinction between $ J\subset I$ and $ J\Subset I$ ($ J\subset I$ and $ 2 ^{r} \lvert J\rvert\le \lvert I\rvert $) forces some case analysis.
 This is further simplified by this assumption on the Haar supports of $ f, g$.
 There are two integers $ s _{f}, s _{g}$ such that